 What Is Intestate Succession?

 Intestate succession is the set of default laws dictating who receives what of a deceased person’s assets.
 Each state defines intestate heirs by their relationship to the deceased.

 After a spouse and children, the parents and siblings are typically next in line.
 Parents and siblings typically do not receive a share of the deceased’s estate if the spouse and children are still living.

-When someone dies who has a will, they will have appointed an executor, or someone who oversees the distribution of the assets.
-When someone dies intestate, the probate court appoints an administrator to compile the person’s assets.
+The administrator must follow the state’s prescribed process.
+They compile a list of the person’s assets.
 They will then pay any outstanding debts and contribute the remainder to the deceased’s beneficiaries.
 These beneficiaries will differ depending on state law, so it’s important to investigate your state’s intestate law if you have specific questions.

 The assigned administrator will track down any relatives of the deceased and designate their inheritance regardless of their existing relationship with the deceased.
 This means that, if someone dies and does not have a spouse but has two children, one of whom is estranged, the children will still both receive 50% of the estate.

+The purpose of community property is to protect a spouse and their rights.
+It typically includes all money earned, debts and property acquired between them.
 For example, if a person owned a house before getting married, it is not considered community property.
 However, if a couple purchased a home together, it is considered community property.

 There are nine community property states: Arizona, California, Idaho, Louisiana, Nevada, New Mexico, Texas, Washington and Wisconsin.
 In these states, your spouse will inherit all your community property if you die, plus some of your personal property, even if you have children.
 Your spouse’s portion of the separate property depends on if you have living parents, children or siblings.